opensourcecatholic/opensourcecatholic.github.io/README.md

 # Open Source Catholic

-This Jekyll project powers http://www.opensourcecatholic.com/
+This Jekyll project powers https://www.opensourcecatholic.com/

 Open Source Catholic's mission is to help Catholic developers and organizations involved in software and web development find effective solutions for spreading the Gospel of Jesus Christ.

+See [CONTRIBUTING](CONTRIBUTING.md) if you'd like to contirbute a blog post.

 ## Website History